Section 1: Learning as Our Fundamental Purpose

 Take the quiz on the following pages to determine where you’re at on your PLC journey, and identify potential next steps.

-Teams build shared knowledge regarding state standards, district curriculum guides, trends in achievement, and expectations for the next course or grade level.
+Teams build shared knowledge regarding provincial standards, curriculum guides, trends in achievement, and expectations for the next course or grade level.

 We work together to identify policies and procedures that encourage learning in areas such as homework, grading, discipline, and recognition.